LuisaGroup/luisa-compute-rs/README.md

 # luisa-compute-rs
 Rust frontend to LuisaCompute and more!
-(WIP) ⚠ A stable version will be released with the next version of LuisaCompute ⚠.
-See [next](https://github.com/LuisaGroup/luisa-compute-rs/tree/next) branch for ongoing development.

 ## Table of Contents
 * [Overview](#overview)
     + [Embedded Domain-Specific Language](#embedded-domain-specific-language)